White House: Former DOJ Attorney Pat Cipollone One Of Don McGahn's Potential Replacements

 While not a household name, WaPo noted, Cipollone enjoys respect in Washington circles, mostly due to his previous work on federal investigations.
 According to the same outlet, this is exactly the reason Cipollone may turn out to be McGahn’s replacement.
 Trump’s legal team is facing the threat of impeachment if Democrats gain control of the House, and handling Robert Mueller’s Russia probe is a top priority for the Trump administration.

 As The Hill noted, McGahn had a strained relationship with President Trump, but he played an important role in White House’s appointing of conservative federal judges.
-McGahn’s potential replacement, Pat Cipollone, is also close friends with conservative commentator, and Fox News host Laura Ingraham, who reportedly credits the lawyer for her adult conversion to Catholicism.
+McGahn’s potential replacement is also close friends with conservative commentator and Fox News host Laura Ingraham, who reportedly credits the lawyer for her adult conversion to Catholicism.